-There may be a need to request further assessments and advice from external professionals / agencies such as Learning Support Service (LSS), Speech and Language Therapist (SALT), Educational Psychologist (EP) or Foundry Outreach (behaviour).
+There may be a need to request further assessments and advice from external professionals / agencies such as Learning Support Service (LSS), Speech and Language Therapist (SALT) or the Educational Psychologist Service (EP).

 We will make provision that is 'additional to' or 'different from' what is usually provided for all pupils, in order to overcome barriers to learning.
 This may include: